zenstackhq/zenstack-docs/blog/react-admin/index.md

 }
 ```

+A new feature here is the `future()` function.
+An "update" operation involves a pre-state and a post-state.
+By default, fields in the policy rules refer to the pre-state, but the `future()` function allows you to refer to the post-state.

-Now if you rerun `npx zenstack generate` and restart the dev server, the access policies will take effect.
-You'll notice some of the operations are rejected, for example, if you try to set post's status to "Published" as an author.
+If you rerun `npx zenstack generate` and restart the dev server, the access policies will take effect.
+You'll notice some of the operations are rejected, for example, if you try to set a post's status to "Published" as an author.

 ![Operation forbidden](./forbidden.png)

 ## Conclusion

-I hope you enjoy reading the post and also find the approach interesting.
-Building an admin console is often a less rewarding task because it doesn't add customer value directly.
+I hope you enjoyed the reading and found the approach interesting.
+Building an admin console is often a less rewarding task because it doesn't directly add customer value.
 However, by combining the right tools, you can make it more fun and productive.
-We've only touched the surface of what React-Admin and ZenStack can do in this post.
-They both have a lot more to offer, and I encourage you to explore them further.
+In this post, we've only touched the surface of what React-Admin and ZenStack can do.
+They both have much more to offer, and I encourage you to explore them further.

-You can find the completed sample project here: [https://github.com/ymc9/react-admin-blog](https://github.com/ymc9/react-admin-blog).
+The completed sample project is here:: [https://github.com/ymc9/react-admin-blog](https://github.com/ymc9/react-admin-blog).